ramidev20/Bike-Sales-Analysis/README.md

 ### Data Sources

-- Sales data : the main dataset used for this analyzis project is 'sales_data.csv' file, containing detailed informations about each sale for the company.
+- Sales data : the main dataset used for this analyzis project is 'index.csv' file, This dataset contains detailed records from 2020 to September 2024 time of bike sales from United States, capturing detailed sales transactions for a bike store chain.

 ### Tools
 - Excel